Favourite Children’s Books – for Reading Aloud

-By the time I had children of my own, a plethora of new books had been published.
+By the time I had ny own children, a plethora of new books had been published.
 I read some old favourites at my kids’ bedtime, but they found new favourites to up-date my list.

-The Very Hungry Caterpillar by Eric Earle ~ get the board book so your little ones can wriggle their fingers through the bite holes the hungry caterpillar makes in the various fruits we count as he eats.
+The Very Hungry Caterpillar by Eric Earle ~ I got the board book so my little ones could wriggle their fingers through the bite holes the hungry caterpillar makes in the various fruits we counted as he eats.

-Stone Soup by Tony Ross ~ The Bad Wolf wants to eat Mother Hen and steal her goodies, but she assures him stone soup is more tasty.
-She teaches him how to make it in return for a few chores.
+Stone Soup by Tony Ross ~ The Bad Wolf wants to eat Mother Hen and steal her goodies, but she promises stone soup is more tasty.
+She shows him how to make it as a trade for him doing her chores.

-The Little Reindeer by Michael Foreman ~ I would save reading this for the Christmas build-up.
-Sometimes I’d get a bit choked up, because it’s message is very sweet.
+The Little Reindeer by Michael Foreman ~ I always saved reading this for the Christmas build-up.
+I’d get a bit choked up, because it’s message is very sweet.